onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

   Reason: Reuses `StrongCP_ObservableBundle` to classify which confinement and vacuum structures remain compatible with small `theta_eff` and EDM bounds.

 * Q021 (BH_PHYS_QG_L3_021)
-  Reason: Reuses `ThetaTensionFunctional` and `StrongCP_ObservableBundle` when embedding QCD into candidate quantum gravity or grand unification models, and propagates `Tension_CP` up to UV structures.
+  Reason: Reuses `ThetaTensionFunctional` and `StrongCP_ObservableBundle` when embedding QCD into candidate quantum gravity or grand unification models, and propagates `Tension_CP` up to ultraviolet structures.

 ### 2.3 Parallel problems